J. D. Mesnard: Health care

 Mesnard opposes the Affordable Care Act (Obamacare).
 He also opposes Medicaid expansion, which Arizona adopted in 2013.
 In 2015, Mesnard was among 36 current and former Republican lawmakers who filed an unsuccessful lawsuit seeking to overturn Arizona's Medicaid expansion on the grounds that an assessment imposed on hospitals was a tax that, under Proposition 108 (a ballot initiative passed in 1992), required the approval of a two-thirds majority of the Legislature.
 The lawsuit was unanimously rejected by the Arizona Supreme Court in a 2017 decision.

-Voting rights

-In 2021, several months after Republican presidential candidate Donald Trump was defeated in Arizona, Mesnard voted to purge approximately 200,000 individuals from Arizona voter rolls from the state's permanent early voting list because they had not voted in two consecutive election cycles.
-The bill, sponsored by Republican senator Michelle Ugenti-Rita, was strongly opposed by Democrats; Democratic leader Rebecca Rios called it "sore loser" legislation.
-Mesnard characterized the bill as a cost-saving measure.